PanosEconomou/notes/Quantum_Fields/2D_CFT_Axioms.md

 \langle \partial \psi(z) \partial \psi (w)\rangle = -\frac{1}{(z-w)^2}
 $$

-which we can see that is invariant under transations, and under scalings it just aquires an exponent to the power of 2!
+which we can see that is invariant under translations, and under scalings it just acquires an exponent to the power of 2!
 So this looks like it could be a conformal field with weights $(h,\bar h) = (1,0)$.